 4) the state of the money and financial market in Russia;

-The role of the Central Bank of the Russian Federation as a regulatory body over the past few years has been especially pronounced in matters of setting the refinancing rate and reserve requirements for commercial banks.
+The role of the Central Bank of the Russian Federation as a regulatory body over the past few years has been especially pronounced in matters of establishing the refinancing rate and mandatory reserve standards for commercial banks.
 Changes in the refinancing rate do not allow commercial banks to accurately predict and plan their activities in the field of asset and liability management for the long term and make transactions with long-term liabilities quite risky.

-A negative impact on the structure of the resource base of a commercial bank has a growing dependence on large interbank loans, since an interbank loan does not contribute to the diversification of risks in deposit operations.
+The structure of the resource base of a commercial bank is negatively affected by the growing dependence on large interbank loans, since interbank loans do not contribute to the diversification of risks for deposit operations.

-To solve existing problems, when developing a deposit policy, a commercial bank must be guided by certain criteria for its optimization.
-Optimization of the bank's deposit policy is a complex multifactorial task, the solution of which should be based on the consideration of the country's economy as a whole.
+To solve existing problems when developing a deposit policy, a commercial bank must be guided by certain criteria for its optimization.
+Optimizing a bank's deposit policy is a complex multifactorial task, the solution to which should be based on taking into account the country's economy as a whole.
 Obviously, these interests do not always coincide.
-Therefore, the optimal deposit policy involves first coordinating their interests.
+Therefore, optimal deposit policy involves first coordinating their interests.

 So, the optimization criteria are as follows:

-a) the relationship of deposit, credit and other operations of the bank to maintain its stability, reliability and financial stability;
+a) the relationship between deposit, credit and other operations of the bank to maintain its stability, reliability and financial soundness;

-b) diversification of the bank's resources in order to minimize the risk;
+b) diversification of bank resources in order to minimize risk;

-c) segmentation of the deposit portfolio (according to clients, products, risks);
+c) segmentation of the deposit portfolio (by clients, products, risks);

 d) differentiated approach to different groups of clients;